Adhesive: History

-Evidence of the earliest known use of adhesives was discovered in central Italy when two stone flakes partially covered with birch-bark tar and a third uncovered stone from the Middle Pleistocene era (circa 200,000 years ago) were found.
-This is thought to be the oldest discovered human use of tar-hafted stones.
+The earliest evidence of human adhesive use was discovered in central Italy when three stone implements were discovered with birch bark tar indications.
+The tools were dated to about 200,000 before present in the Middle Paleolithic.
+It is the earliest example of tar-hafted stone tools.

+An experimental archeology study published in 2019 demonstrated how birch bark tar can be produced in an easier, more discoverable process.
+It involves directly burning birch bark under an overhanging rock surface in an open-air environment and collecting the tar that builds up on the rock.

-The birch-bark-tar adhesive is a simple, one-component adhesive.
-A study from 2019 showed that birch tar production can be a very simple process—merely involving the burning of birch bark near smooth vertical surfaces in open air conditions.
-Although sticky enough, plant-based adhesives are brittle and vulnerable to environmental conditions.
+Although sticky enough, plant-based, single-component adhesives can be brittle and vulnerable to environmental conditions.
 The first use of compound adhesives was discovered in Sibudu, South Africa.
 Here, 70,000-year-old stone segments that were once inserted in axe hafts were discovered covered with an adhesive composed of plant gum and red ochre (natural iron oxide) as adding ochre to plant gum produces a stronger product and protects the gum from disintegrating under wet conditions.
 The ability to produce stronger adhesives allowed middle Stone Age humans to attach stone segments to sticks in greater variations, which led to the development of new tools.
+A study of material from Le Moustier indicates that Middle Paleolithic people, possibly Neanderthals, used glue made from a mixture of ocher and bitumen to make hand grips for cutting and scraping stone tools.

 More recent examples of adhesive use by prehistoric humans have been found at the burial sites of ancient tribes.
 Archaeologists studying the sites found that approximately 6,000 years ago the tribesmen had buried their dead together with food found in broken clay pots repaired with tree resins.
 Another investigation by archaeologists uncovered the use of bituminous cements to fasten ivory eyeballs to statues in Babylonian temples dating to approximately 4000 BC.

 In 2000, a paper revealed the discovery of a 5,200-year-old man nicknamed the "Tyrolean Iceman" or "Ötzi", who was preserved in a glacier near the Austria-Italy border.
 Several of his belongings were found with him including two arrows with flint arrowheads and a copper hatchet, each with evidence of organic glue used to connect the stone or metal parts to the wooden shafts.
 The glue was analyzed as pitch, which requires the heating of tar during its production.
 The retrieval of this tar requires a transformation of birch bark by means of heat, in a process known as pyrolysis.